bhadreshpsavani/CVNDNotes/readme.md

 3. Embedding sizes:
 While some tasks show reasonable performance with embedding sizes between 50-200, it's not unusual to see it go up 500 or even 1000.

+4. HiddenState: Capacity of memory of the cell
+Bigger the Hidden state more will be the capacity
+More Hidden State also requires more computation resources

+Attention/The Transformers:
+This Model has extra layer named Attention layer which helps to pay attention to other words in the input sequence it will prevent translation of input word by word.